HinePo/PNAD-analysis-and-prediction/README.md

 7. Regression Modeling (many regression models tested)
 8. Models Evaluation (RMSE)
 9. Training the best model
-10. Final results and Conclusions
+10. Final Results and Conclusions

 Message me if you think of some possible improvement!